google-parfait/tensorflow-federated/docs/federated_learning.md

 simulate the diurnal avaiablity of different types of clients).
 The compiled computations and the underlying runtime do *not* involve any notion of client identity.
-Once data from a specific subset of clients has been selected as an input, e.g., in a call to `tff.utils.IterativeProcess.next`, client identities no longer appear in it.
+Once data from a specific subset of clients has been selected as an input, e.g., in a call to `tff.templates.IterativeProcess.next`, client identities no longer appear in it.

 ### Available data sets